project

 by Andy Art fromPixabay

 Myo Min Htwe is our StAR fellow from Myanmar.
-Thanks to the program, he will pursue his PhD in Environmental Sciences at the “Faculté des géosciences et de l’environnement” of the University of Lausanne starting in September 2025.
+Thanks to the program, he pursues his PhD in Environmental Sciences at the “Faculté des géosciences et de l’environnement” of the University of Lausanne starting in September 2025.

 Myo has extensive work experiences in the field of renewable energy access and technologies.
 He worked in research and practice sectors.
 He has worked on projects in India, Thailand, and Myanmar, contributing to energy modelling, solar electrification, and sustainability initiatives.
 Currently, he collaborates with international NGOs on post- earthquake rehabilitation projects in the Sagaing and Mandalay regions of Myanmar, focusing on providing energy solutions to disasters-affected communities.